 Click the link below for more information on Islington’s Education, Health and Care Assessment:

 Criteria for exiting the SEND record.

 If a child is making progress and has reached broad national attainment, without further need of additional provision, then they may be removed from the SEN record.
 This must be done with the agreement of the pupil, parents/carers and professionals working with the child.

-Please contact our Inclusion Manager and Deputy Headteacher: Annabel Le Moine for more information
+For any additional information, advice or support, please contact our Inclusion Manager and Deputy Headteacher: Annabel Le Moine via the school office.